-- Request an Observation
+1. Request an Observation

 To arrange a Teaching Observation, fill out an online request form at least two weeks prior to the date when you would like to be observed.
-This form asks you to describe the context of your Teaching Observation and your goals for the observation.
-It is important that you let the Teaching Consultants know what you wish to accomplish in the session they are to observe, and to specify the aspects of your teaching on which you would like their feedback.
-See Teaching Observation Goals and Contexts for ideas about how to do this.
+This form asks you to describe the context and your goals for the observation.
+The Sheridan Center will notify you via email once your Teaching Observation has been successfully scheduled.